 Square Purchases and Cardholder Help

-Buyers can purchase from merchants using Square to process credit cards in person, over the phone or by emailed invoice.
+Buyers can purchase from merchants using Square to process card payments in person, over the phone, by emailed invoice, or through Square Online.
 If you don’t recognise a charge that may be from a Square merchant, this article will help you understand next steps.

 You can view and print receipts for purchases from merchants using Square with our transaction search.

 If you make a purchase with a merchant who uses Square to accept card payments, the characters SQ* or gosq.com, the merchant’s name or business name and business type will appear on your card statement.
 Charges can appear on your statement in a few different ways.
 For example:

 The bakery Sweet Dozen would appear as “SQ* SWEET DOZEN BAKERY” on your statement.

 A bakery merchant with no business name would appear as “SQ* BAKERY JOHN SMITH” on your statement.